keycloak/keycloak-quickstarts/app-profile-jee-vanilla/README.md

 login button the browser will display a prompt for authentication required.
 This is used for basic authentication where a username and password is collected by the browser and sent to the web application with the authorization header.

-At the moment you are not able to authenticate unless you have configured your JBoss EAP server with a realm and users for basic authentication.
+At the moment you are not able to authenticate unless you have configured your WildFly server with a realm and users for basic authentication.

-The next step is to configure the RH-SSO client adapter subsystem to configure the application to use RH-SSO for authentication instead.
+The next step is to configure the Keycloak client adapter subsystem to configure the application to use Keycloak for authentication instead.

 Configure Client Adapter Subsystem
 ----------------------------------

-Before configuring the adapter subsystem you need to create a client in RH-SSO.
+Before configuring the adapter subsystem you need to create a client in Keycloak.

 The following steps show how to create the client required for this quickstart:

-* Open the RH-SSO admin console
+* Open the Keycloak admin console
 * Select `Clients` from the menu
 * Click `Create`
 * Add the following values: